Hexraei/Campfire/README.md

 # Campfire

 Campfire is a verified word-of-mouth network.
 Users learn about products from people who actually own them.

-Campfire is a community built by and for consumers.
+It is a community built by and for consumers.

 ---